-A detailed listing of textbooks required for the Culinary Arts Diploma Program may be obtained from the Online Campus portal or from an Admissions Representative during the enrollment process.
+A detailed listing of textbooks required for the Pastry Arts Diploma Program may be obtained from the Online Campus portal, the catalog addendum, or from an Admissions Representative during the enrollment process.
 Students electing to purchase textbooks at an additional cost from the institution will sign a separate textbook purchase agreement prior to matriculating into the program.

-COURSE NUMBER - COURSE DESCRIPTION CLASSROOM CLOCK HOURS (LECTURE) KITCHEN CLOCK HOURS (LAB) EXTERNSHIP CLOCK HOURS TOTAL CLOCK HOURS QUARTER Credit Hours PA101 - Fundamentals of Baking and Pastry 75 70 0 145 11 PA201 - Patisserie 45 100 0 145 9 PA301 - Confiserie and Artisan Baking 45 100 0 145 9 PA401 - Global and Contemporary Cuisine 45 100 0 145 9 PA601 - Industry Externship for Pastry Arts 0 0 180 180 6 PROGRAM TOTALS 210 370 180 760 44
+COURSE NUMBER - COURSE DESCRIPTION CLASSROOM Clock Hours (Lecture) KITCHEN Clock Hours (LAB) EXTERNSHIP Clock Hours TOTAL Clock Hours QUARTER Credit Hours PA101 - Fundamentals of Baking and Pastry 75 70 0 145 11 PA201 - Patisserie 45 100 0 145 9 PA301 - Confiserie and Artisan Baking 45 100 0 145 9 PA401 - Global and Contemporary Cuisine 45 100 0 145 9 PA601 - Industry Externship for Pastry Arts 0 0 180 180 6 PROGRAM TOTALS 210 370 180 760 44

-$Note: Courses \ may \ be \ sequenced \ in \ an \ order \ different \ than \ the \ listing \ above. \ Sequencing \ is \ dependent \ upon \ prerequisites.$
+Note: Courses may be sequenced in an order different than the listing above.
+Sequencing is dependent upon prerequisites.